-Aegon's Tier 2 capital consists of its grandfathered dated subordinated notes.
-On February 7, 2012, Aegon issued USD 525 million in aggregate principal amount of 8.00% non-cumulative subordinated notes, due 2042, in an underwritten public offering in the United States registered with the US Securities and Exchange Commission.
+In 2012, Aegon issued USD 525 million in aggregate principal amount of 8% non-cumulative subordinated notes, due 2042, in an underwritten public offering in the United States registered with the US Securities and Exchange Commission.
 Any cancelled interest payments will not be cumulative.